Machine Learning the 'Tidy' Way

 Tidymodels provides a clean, organized, and–most importantly–consistent programming syntax for data pre-processing, model specification, model fitting, model evaluation, and prediction.

-Anatomy of tidymodels:
+Anatomy of tidymodels

-* a meta-package that installs and load the core packages listed below that you need for modeling and machine learning
+a meta-package that installs and load the core packages listed below that you need for modeling and machine learning

-* provides infrastructure for efficient data splitting and resampling
+rsamples: provides infrastructure for efficient data splitting and resampling

-a tidy, unified interface to models that can be used to try a range of models without getting bogged down in the syntactical minutiae of the underlying packages
+parsnip: a tidy, unified interface to models that can be used to try a range of models without getting bogged down in the syntactical minutiae of the underlying packages

-* tidy interface to data pre-processing tools for feature engineering
+recipes: a tidy interface to data pre-processing tools for feature engineering

-* workflows bundle your pre-processing, modeling, and post-processing together
+workflows: workflows bundle your pre-processing, modeling, and post-processing together

-* helps you optimize the hyperparameters of your model and pre-processing steps
+tune: helps you optimize the hyperparameters of your model and pre-processing steps

-* measures the effectiveness of models using performance metrics
+yardstick: measures the effectiveness of models using performance metrics

-* contains tools to create and manage values of tuning parameters and is designed to integrate well with the parsnip package
+dials: contains tools to create and manage values of tuning parameters and is designed to integrate well with the parsnip package

-* summarizes key information about models in tidy tibble()s
+broom: summarizes key information about models in tidy tibble()s

 First, lets load the tidymodels meta-package: